Orthodontist Meet John R. Jerome, DDS, MS

 Why Choose a Board Certified Orthodontist?

 It is essential to choose an extensively trained and competent orthodontist to ensure the best possible orthodontic treatment.
 One of the best ways to determine if an orthodontist has the skill and experience to provide exceptional care is to check if they are board certified.
 The American Board of Orthodontics evaluates each applicant to ensure they have completed the necessary educational requirements at accredited institutions.
 They must also complete a rigorous examination process, complete yearly continuing education courses, and renew their certification every 10 years.
 The American Board of Orthodontics emphasizes a patient-focused approach that underscores the importance of excellence in safety and results.
-Dr. Jerome is a board certified orthodontist who values the opportunity to help patients achieve the healthiest and most beautiful smile of their lives.
+Dr. Jerome is a board-certified orthodontist who values the opportunity to help patients achieve the healthiest and most beautiful smile of their lives, whether with the assistance of Invisalign® or another teeth-straightening system.

 How to Find the Best Orthodontist for You